cnm-web/cnm.responsive/README.rst

 #.
 Install “cnm.responsive” in portal_quickinstaller
 #.
 If you don’t see the theme take hold on the site, you’ll need to active it in Site Setup > Theming.
 #.
 Make sure “Automatically Generate Tabs” is checked in Site Setup > Navigation.
 This seems to get set to off by cnm.website.
 Easy to change, but didn’t want to without checking first.
 #.
+Set depth of dropdowns to 1 in Site Setup > Dropdown menu configuration.
+#.
 Add steps portlet at the root of the site.
 The header needs to be titled "Steps" and here is the HTML that needs to be in the body.

 .. code:: html